Hack4li3n/TryHackMe_writeup/Jr Penetration Tester/Privilege Escalation/Windows Privilege Escalation/read.md

    - Exploitation: Attackers can exploit these privileges by compromising services like IIS, which use accounts with impersonation privileges (e.g., LOCAL SERVICE, NETWORK SERVICE).
 Using tools like RogueWinRM, an attacker can spawn a process that impersonates a privileged user (e.g., SYSTEM) and execute commands remotely via a malicious connection.

 These privileges represent common opportunities for attackers to escalate their privileges and gain more control over a compromised system.
+### Q: Get the flag on the Administrator's desktop.